-The Saville Theatre, through our strategic focus on decarbonisation, sets a transformative example of how heritage buildings can be adapted to meet the challenges of climate change.
+Through our strategic focus on decarbonisation, sets a transformative example of how heritage buildings can be adapted to meet the challenges of climate change.
 By leveraging strategies throughout the whole lifecycle of the development, the project does not only preserve a cultural landmark but also contributes to the creation of a more sustainable and resilient urban environment.
 It demonstrates the possibility of harmonising historical preservation with environmental stewardship essential in our collective effort to combat climate change.